 The Bob Davids Award was established by the Board of Directors in 1985.
-It is given annually at the National Convention to the member "whose contributions to SABR and baseball reflect the ingenuity, integrity, and self-sacrifice of the founder and past-president of SABR, L. Robert 'Bob' Davids."
+It is considered to be SABR's highest honor, given annually at the National Convention to the member "whose contributions to SABR and baseball reflect the ingenuity, integrity, and self-sacrifice of the founder and past-president of SABR, L. Robert 'Bob' Davids."

 McFarland-SABR Baseball Research Award

 The McFarland-SABR Baseball Research Award honors the authors of the best articles on baseball history or biography completed during the preceding calendar year (published or unpublished).